-The arrival of the March Break is always an eager part of the school year – for students and teachers.
+The arrival of the March break is always an eager part of the school year – for students and teachers.
 Have you ever heard the saying “absence makes the heart grow fonder”?
-Well, for students on March Break, the absence of not getting up every day and going to school makes some actually miss their daily routine.
-However, as we all know the majority of students (and instructors) don’t object to March Break.
-After all, a long dreary winter can make some grumpy and sleepy, which affects learning greatly and can make motivating individuals a challenge, too.
+Well, for students on March break, the absence of not getting up every day and going to school makes some actually miss their daily routine.
+However, as we all know the majority of students (and instructors) don’t object to March break.
+After all, a long dreary winter can make some grumpy and sleepy.
+Overall, this affects learning greatly and can make motivating individuals a challenge too.

-Besides being a chance for some unstructured time, are there any benefits to the perennial March Break in Canadian schools?
+Besides being a chance for some unstructured time, are there any benefits to taking a break in Canadian schools?
 Let’s consider a few…

-Less sick days.
 Stress can suppress the immune system leaving you susceptible to illness.
-Taking a vacation may help lower those stress levels and allow you to use those days off for something fun instead of sick and in bed.
+Taking a vacation may help lower those stress levels and allow you to use those days off for something fun instead of staying home sick.

 Overall, it can be tough to decide what to do during this one week off.
 If you are struggling with coming up with ideas to take advantage of the break, here are some things to consider.

 We hope that everyone will have the chance to take a break from their routines to refresh and recreate for the coming spring.
-The ancient saying about a change of scenery being good for the soul is usually true, so we wish you all well, whether you are traveling or sticking close to home during the next week.
+The ancient saying about a change of scenery being good for the soul is usually true.
+Wishing you all well, whether you are traveling or sticking close to home during the next week.
 We hope everyone can gain a week’s full rest, relaxation and overall fun.
 Be prepared to work even harder at the start when you return from the break!

 Are you or someone you know interested in attending college for a second career?